-What is Analytical method validation?
+What is analytical method validation?

 There are different types of formulation composition available:

 i.
-Dose proportional formulation composition.
+Dose-proportional formulation composition.

 ii.
-Pseudo dose proportional formulation composition
+Pseudo-dose-proportional formulation composition

-1) Dose proportional formulation composition:
+1) Dose-proportional formulation composition:

-In these types of formulations, composition of active and inactive ingredients proportionally increases as the strength increases.
+In these types of formulations, the composition of active and inactive ingredients proportionally increases as the strength increases.
 In this case, method validation can be performed on any of the strengths.

-3) Look like formulation composition:
+3) Look at formulation composition:

 • These current validation characteristics describe the validation parameters stated by the International Conference on Harmonization [ICH] guidelines Q2 (R1).

-Different Types of Validation characteristics:
+Different Types of Validation Characteristics:

 • System Suitability